tock/tock/NRF.md

 does this because it cannot store files, so wants to trick the OS to think that the file has disappeared.
 This also means that if you look at the device directory, you will never see your firmware.hex.

+## Setting up nRF51822 (OS X)

+When you plug in the nRF51822 EK, it'll appear as /Volumes/MBED.
+The default setting for ```make program-mbed``` is to install the generated binary to /Volumes/MBED, so you should be able to just compile and program.

 ## Setting up nRF51822 (Linux)